Bada-S/badabad-dashboard.github.io/_posts/2020-09-24-ML-to-predict-car-accident-severity.md

 tags: [pandas, numpy, sklearn]
 ---

-I worked with a car accident dataset from kaggle
+I worked with a car accident dataset from [kaggle](https://www.kaggle.com/sobhanmoosavi/us-accidents).
+Using the data, I created predictive models to predict whether each car accident was either severe or not severe.